Barrier troops: Syrian Arab Army

-Russian Ground Forces
+Russian Armed Forces

-According to Fedir Venislavsky, a member of the Ukrainian parliament's committee on national security and defence, the Russian Ground Forces used Chechen troops from the 141st Special Motorized Regiment during the 2022 invasion of Ukraine as barrier troops to shoot deserters who tried to leave combat zones.
-In October 2022, Ukrainian intelligence published a purported phone call where a Russian soldier described both his task of killing inmates recruited from prisons by the Wagner Group if they were retreating and how he would be killed by others if he himself retreated.
-In November, the British Ministry of Defence assessed that Russia was using blocking units.
+According to the UK Defense Ministry, barrier troops threatening to shoot their own retreating soldiers were introduced into the Russian army in late 2022 in order to compel offensives in the Russian invasion of Ukraine.
+Fedir Venislavsky, a member of the Ukrainian parliament's committee on national security and defence claimed that the Russian Ground Forces used Chechen personnel from the 141st Special Motorized Regiment as barrier troops to shoot deserters who tried to leave combat zones.
+In October 2022, Ukrainian intelligence published a purported phone call where a Russian soldier described both his task of killing inmates, recruited from prisons by the Wagner Group, if they were retreating, and how he would be killed by others if he himself retreated.
+In March 2023, international intelligence community InformNapalm shared intercepted conversations from Russian servicemen, suggesting ″barrage detachments″ or ″anti-retreat forces″ threatening the soldiers with death if they do not proceed with their offensive.
+In a video appeal to Russian President Vladimir Putin published on 25 March 2023, members of a unit tasked with assaulting Vuhledar claimed that their commanders were utilizing anti-retreat troops to force them to advance or risk being shot.
+In October 2023 member of Russian Duma Gennady Semigin openly praised the Kadyrovite units' role as barrier troops in Ukraine.
+In response, he faced widespread criticism and accusations that he implies Russian soldiers are cowardly.

+In July 2025, CNN reported that Russian commanders were ordering subordinates to be tied up to trees and abandoned as a punishment for desertion, leaving them vulnerable to drones.
+The practice has been recorded by Ukrainian drones, as well as by Russian soldiers and then circulated on social media.
+In October 2025, TVP World reported on a Telegram post by the Defense Forces of Southern Ukraine, who claimed that a Russian soldier was killed by a grenade dropped from a Russian drone while attempting to surrender.

 In film

 The 2001 film Enemy at the Gates shows Soviet Red Army commissars and barrier troops using a PM M1910 alongside their own small arms to gun down the few retreating survivors of a failed charge on a German position during the Battle of Stalingrad.
+The film misrepresents the role of blocking detachments in the Red Army.
+Although there was Order No. 227 (Директива Ставки ВГК №227) that became the rallying cry of "Not a step back!" (Ни шагу назад!), machine gunners were not placed behind regular troops with orders to kill anyone who retreated, and they were used only for penal troops.
+As per Order No. 227, each detachment would have between three and five barrier squads per 200 personnel.

 The 2011 South Korean film My Way also depicts Soviet blocking troops shooting retreating soldiers during a charge.

-Both cases are part of fiction in the films.
+The 2020 Chinese film The Eight Hundred depicts Nationalist Soldiers shooting deserters during the Battle of Shanghai.